Missile hits reported from across Ukraine on Christmas Day even as Putin says he is open to talks

 Ukrainian and Russian media outlets reported hearing blasts at Russia's Engels air base early Monday, hundreds of kilometres from the frontlines in Ukraine.
 However, the reports haven't been confirmed yet.
 The RBC-Ukraine news agency reported that two explosions took place.
 Russian news outlet Baza cited local residents as saying that air raid sirens followed by an explosion were heard.

-An air base near Saratov, about 730 km (450 miles) southeast of Moscow, was hit on December 5 in what Russia said was Ukrainian drone attacks.
+An air base near Saratov, about 730 km (450 miles) southeast of Moscow, was hit on December 5 in what Russia said were Ukrainian drone attacks.

 Meanwhile, Moscow bombarded several Ukrainian towns on Christmas Day even as President Vladimir Putin said that they were open to negotiations.
 Sunday witnessed over 10 rocket attacks on the Kupiansk district in the Kharkiv region and over 25 towns along the Kupiansk-Lyman frontline being shelled.
 In Zaporizhzhia, nearly 20 towns were hit, Ukraine's top military command said.